rfiggs/rfiggs.github.io/projects/project-4.md

 ## My Contribution

 My main contribution to the project was the functionality of the browse page.
-I set up the system that takes information from the search bar, filter bar, and the user's favorites, and uses it to create a list of clubs that matches the specifications.
+I set up the system that uses information from the search bar, filter bar, and the user's favorites, to create a list of clubs that matches the specifications.
 I also set up the system for loading and saving default filters.

 ## What I Learned